09.10.15 — Travel

 Inquisitive, I grabbed my trusty Canon and headed inside…

-Everything in the cathedral is huge and massively impressive, but my favourite thing was the colours and style of the roofs some 70 metres above.
+Everything in the cathedral is huge and massively impressive, but my favourite thing was the colours and style of the roof some 70 metres above.
 After wandering around for a considerable time with my eyes towards the sky, I lost track of time and ended up having to rush out and head back to pick up my bags!

 I wound up back at my hostel, and after picking up my bag and a few tube stops, I arrived at Madrid Airport for my flight back to Manchester.
 After some confusion finding my gate and the gate which they subsequently changed us to, I settled down to a Burger King (oh yeah) overlooking the airfield.